Mohit01112/datalens/README.md

 9. Sunburst
 10. Funnel Chart

-The AI selects appropriate visualizations based on the dataset structure and the user's request.
+The AI selects visualizations based on the structure of the dataset and the user's request.

 ---

 ## 🔎 Dynamic Data Filters

-DataLens automatically generates filtering controls based on the uploaded dataset.
+DataLens automatically generates filtering controls from the uploaded dataset.

-For example:

 ```text
 Dataset